cely-tools/docs/docs/includes/understanding_keychain/6_access-control.md

 ![](../../images/understanding-keychain/userPresence-flow.jpg)

-Above is the flow you can expect for your application to take when saving/retrieving a Keychain Item with the `.userPresence` flag. **It is very possible to encounter an [`errSecAuthFailed`](https://developer.apple.com/documentation/security/errsecauthfailed) error when retrieving `.userPresence` flagged items**.
-This happens if the user removes the device passcode after an `.userPresence` flagged item has already been saved.
-In addition, If the user adds back a passcode to the device *(it doesn't have to be the same passcode)* the item can once again be retrieved.
+Above is the flow you can expect for your application to take when saving/retrieving a Keychain Item with the `.userPresence` flag. **It is very possible to encounter [`errSecAuthFailed: -25293`](./#errsecauthfailed) errors when working with `.userPresence` flagged items.** Please review the above flows for a better understanding.
+In addition to the _Retrieving Flow_, If the user adds back a passcode to the device *(it doesn't have to be the same passcode)* the item can once again be retrieved.

 #### .biometryCurrentSet

-The flag that differs from `.userPresence` the most would be [.biometryCurrentSet](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/2937192-biometrycurrentset), it invalidates any Keychain Items once a finger is added or removed for TouchID or if the user re-enrolls for FaceID.
+The flag that differs from `.userPresence` the most would be [.biometryCurrentSet](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/2937192-biometrycurrentset), it invalidates any Keychain Items once a finger is added/removed on TouchID or if the user re-enrolls for FaceID.

 ![](../../images/understanding-keychain/biometryCurrentSet-flow.jpg)

 #### .applicationPassword

 The last flag we will go over is [.applicationPassword](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/1617930-applicationpassword), this allows for the user to set an application specific passcode in order to retrieve the item.
 When using this flag, iOS will prompt the user to insert a passcode.
 Meaning, you don't need to worry about providing a view to capture the application password.
-Unlike retrieving an item using device security such as `.devicePasscode`, after 5 failed attempts, Keychain returns the error `errSecAuthFailed` instead of disabling the item retrieval.
+Unlike retrieving an item using device security such as `.devicePasscode`, after 5 failed attempts, Keychain returns the error `errSecAuthFailed: -25293` instead of disabling the item retrieval.
 Meaning, after 5 failed attempts the user can simply try again without being penalized.

 #### Combining Flags